Skip to main content

 import { revalidatePath } from 'next/cache';

-// Mock database (reset when server restarts)
+// Mock database (resets when server restarts)

 let globalLikeCount = 42;